Who's That Girl World Tour: Critical reception

 Deborah Wilker from The Day commented that "Madonna's got an almost rabid energy about her, which she maintains for the duration of 90 minutes.
 In fact she rarely leaves the stage—preferring to change costumes in a phone booth instead.
 Boy can she change.
 One minute she's a 50's teenager in a party dress, next she's playing a speak-easy chanteuse.
 It's almost difficult to believe that a career as young as Madonna's could contain so much popular material that on stage the star can barely get to half of it."
 Don McCLeese from Chicago Sun-Times reviewed the performance at Soldier Field stadium said that "'Shine' seems like a dim possibility for her Soldier Field performance this month, because Madonna invariably takes the stage after dusk has turned to dark and brings back the sun again for the two hours that she played."
 In another review, McCleese commented: "[Madonna] proceeded to show Soldier Field a few moves that would gain Walter Payton some yardage, while putting a whole new twist on the term 'backfield in motion'.
 The girl really knows how to cause a commotion."
 Richard Harrington from The Washington Post felt that the tour "would have played better to a full house at the Capital Centre or Merriweather Post Pavilion.
 But to her credit, Madonna performed last night as if the house was full, and the show is splendid pop theater.
-Madonna has described it as 'Broadway in a stadium', and with her nonstop dancing, costume changes, mini-dramas and dynamic pacing, it is sort of a 'Liza With an M.'" Jon Pareles from The New York Times reviewed the concert at Madison Square Garden in New York and felt that "For all its effort and professionalism, the concert wasn't exactly moving; Madonna had to ask the audience to get up and dance twice.
+Madonna has described it as 'Broadway in a stadium', and with her nonstop dancing, costume changes, mini-dramas and dynamic pacing, it is sort of a 'Liza With an M.'"

+Jon Pareles from The New York Times reviewed the concert at Madison Square Garden in New York and felt that "For all its effort and professionalism, the concert wasn't exactly moving; Madonna had to ask the audience to get up and dance twice.
 But as shallow, kitschy, pop entertainment—no big messages, no revelations, familiar sounds and images, plenty of catchy tunes—the show was easy to enjoy. [...]
 The tunes stick to her limited vocal range and usually use short phrases—the better to keep her from running out of breath as she dances across the stage.
 And her band knocked the songs out with solid precision, recreating the gleaming sound of her records.
 On their rankings of Madonna's tours, VH1's Christopher Rosa and The Odyssey's Rocco Papa both placed Who's That Girl in the fourth position; according to the former, it includes "some of M’s most effervescent performing" and a "setlist that rivals any Madonna tour to date", while the latter deemed it "much more simple compared to what we're used to seeing from Madonna" and pointed out "a certain spark and joy captured during this show which has never been duplicated" and how the singer "proved her ability to command an audience".
 From The Advocate, Gina Vivinetto placed it on the eight position of her ranking.
+It came in at eleven on Billboard's 2024 ranking; Sal Cinquemani, wrote: "[Who's That Girl] hinted at what was to come on future tours in terms of spectacle and ambition.
+Though it was only her second tour, [it] would become the last of Madonna's shows to resemble a conventional pop-rock concert".